Enforcers (role-playing game): Publication history

 In the mid-1980s, superhero role-playing games such as Champions and Villains and Vigilantes were popular.
-Enforcers, a generic superhero game — that is, not based on a specific line of comics — was designed by Gary Bernard, Charles Mann, and Larry Troth, with art by Christine Mansfield, and was published by 21st Century Games in 1987 as a 112-page book with a blue cover.
-The second edition was published the same year with a yellow cover, although it says 1st edition on the title page.
+Enforcers, a generic superhero game — that is, not based on a specific line of comics — was designed by Gary Bernard, Charles Mann, and Larry Troth, with and was published by 21st Century Games in 1987 as a 112-page book with cover and interior art by Christine Mansfield.
+21st Century released a second edition the same year that retained Mansfield's interior art, but sported new cover art by Albert Duchesne.

-Two adventures were published for the game: The End of a Legend and The Knights of Beverly Hills.
+Two adventures were published for the game: The End of a Legend (1988) and The Knights of Beverly Hills (1988).